tobybessant/typist/README.md

 # Test Setup
 ## Local Unit Tests
-There are unit & integration tests for both server / client directories.
-As above, if no test MongoDB string is provided, a locally hosted one will be used instead.
+There are unit & integration tests for both server and client directories.
+As above, if no test MongoDB string is provided - an in-memory mongodb will be started and used.

 ``` bash
 # server